manpagez: man pages & more

 variable, which can be convenient since the database server

-(postgres) can find the database directory later by the same
+(postgres) can find the data directory later by the same variable.

 -E encoding